MicrosoftDocs/visualstudio-docs/docs/extensibility/creating-a-windows-forms-toolbox-control.md

     Callers can add handlers to this event to respond to changes in the value of the counter.

-7. Return to design view and double-tap or double-click the **Reset** button to generate the `btnReset_Click` event handler.
+7. Return to design view and double-click (or double-tap) the **Reset** button to generate the `btnReset_Click` event handler.
 Then, fill it in as shown in the following example.

     ```csharp
     private void btnReset_Click(object sender, EventArgs e)